-Academic Department/Program Description and Curriculum
+Academic Department/Program Description

 The UCSB Materials Department carries out research in the areas of Electronic and Photonic Materials; Inorganic Materials; Macromolecular and Biomolecular Materials; and Structural Materials.
-Many faculty, postdoctoral fellows and students are also involved in interdisciplinary programs, including the Materials Research Laboratory, the California Nanosystems Institute, the Center for Multi-Functional Materials and Structures, the Center for Energy Efficient Materials, the International Center for Materials Research , the Solid State Lighting and Displays Center and the Mitsubishi Chemical Center for Advanced Materials.
+Many faculty, postdoctoral fellows and students are also involved in interdisciplinary programs, including the Materials Research Laboratory, the California Nanosystems Institute, the Center for Multi-Functional Materials and Structures, the Center for Energy Efficient Materials, the International Center for Materials Research , the Solid State Lighting and Energy Center and the Mitsubishi Chemical Center for Advanced Materials.

 The Department offers the M.S. and Ph.D. degrees in Materials, with specializations in the four main research areas listed above.
 It also offers a five year B.S Engineering/M.S.
 Materials program.